alchemy-fr/Phraseanet-Docs/en/Admin/Migration to Phraseanet Docker Stack.rst

 Importing application box and databoxes
 ***************************************

-Import the ab and dbs to the mysql container using the following commands
+Import the ab and dbs to the mysql container using the following commands:

 Ab: